Skip to content

 • app-specific coordination

-If you are defining a custom form, keep tokens stable across compatible versions.
+If you are defining an editable response form, keep tokens stable across compatible versions.

 Choosing The Right FormFieldKind